I have always struggled with the question:

 I split locations into three categories: Survive, Neutral and Thrive.

-Right now use this list of common places to find your top three thrive locations—where you are your best self and your top three survive locations—where you dread going.
+Use this list of common places to find your top three thrive locations—where you are your best self and your top three survive locations—where you dread going.

 - House Party